alexsabr/AS_Booksynthetized/networking.md

 - networking protocols which executes on the users hardware versus L3 and below which mostly executes on router and switches, outside of the control of the user.
 - demultiplexing of networking flows, allowing multiple process inside the same host to communicate at the same time
+- flow and congestion control with the L3 Network Layer

 Just like the Network Layer, the Transport Layer promotes two type of "means of transportation" Connection-oriented and Connection-less